 Angela Bamblett knows robots inside and out.
-While she might be a rookie on the Icewave team for ABC TV series "BattleBots," she's an experienced mechanical designer and mechanical engineer for Burlingame, Calif.-based Double Robotics.
+While this is only her second season on the Icewave team for Discovery Channel's "BattleBots," she's an experienced mechanical designer and mechanical engineer for Burlingame, Calif.-based Double Robotics.
 She also happens to be an MIT grad.

-When she's not designing competitive 'bots, Bamblett is also mom to a toddler daughter, and she tells mom.me just how important #girlpower is for all kids.
+When she's not designing competitive 'bots, Bamblett is also mom to a young daughter, and she tells Mom.me just how important #girlpower is for all kids.
 Not only that, but the mechanical designer also shares how important "struggle and failure" are to engineering and what phrase she never wants to hear again.

 What inspired you to start working on badass robots?